knutsoned/bevy_lazy_signals/README.md

 - [x] Make sure `Triggered` gets removed from `Computed`s during processing
 - [x] Remove `Clone` from `LazySignalsData` trait bounds
 - [x] Implement effect systems
+- [ ] Retain effect SystemId and call if set instead of closure
+- [ ] Implement anyhow
+- [ ] Remote control breakout
+- [ ] Export compatible API for bevy_rx and demo swapping when implementing beverage
 - [ ] Integrate with `bevy_mod_picking`
 - [ ] Make a demo of a fully wired `sickle_ui` entity inspector
 - [ ] Make sure we can convert the result struct into a regular `Option<Result<>>`